 As discussed in Section 3.2., above, following the Franklin decision, there is concern that this may be changing in cases of gross vehicular manslaughter while intoxicated.

 One type of DUI that counts as a crime involving moral turpitude is DUI murder (also known as “Watson” murder).
-Watson murder can be charged when a defendant who drives drunk or drugged acted with “implied malice” (also known as “malice aforethought”).
+Watson murder can be charged when you drive drunk or drugged and act with “implied malice” (also known as “malice aforethought”).

-- He or she intentionally commits an act (in this case driving under the influence);
+- You intentionally commit an act (in this case driving under the influence);

 - The natural and probable consequences of the act are dangerous to human life;

-- At the time the defendant acts he or she knows the act is dangerous to human life; and
+- At the time you act, you know the act is dangerous to human life; and

-- The defendant deliberately acts with conscious disregard for human life.42
+- You deliberately act with conscious disregard for human life.42

 Murder is both an aggravated felony and a CIMT.
-So someone who is convicted is both deportable and inadmissible.
+So if you are convicted, you are both deportable and inadmissible.

 Most DUI convictions are not generally considered aggravated felonies.
 To be an aggravated felony, a crime must be defined as such in the INA.43 But the current list does not include driving under the influence.

 And the United States Supreme Court has held that driving under influence is ordinarily not a “crime of violence.”
-Crimes of violence constitute one category of offense that often counts as an aggravated felony.44 So unless the defendant is convicted of “Watson” murder, drunk driving is not a crime of violence–even if it causes injury or death.45
+Crimes of violence constitute one category of offense that often counts as an aggravated felony.44 So unless you are convicted of “Watson” murder, drunk driving is not a crime of violence–even if it causes injury or death.45

 It is possible that in the future Congress may add DUI causing injury or death to the definition of “aggravated felony.”
 But for now, most driving under the influence crimes are not on this list.

 While a simple DUI involving alcohol often has no immigration consequences, DUI of drugs is not so simple.
-Under U.S. immigration law, people convicted of drug crimes are both deportable and inadmissible.46
+Under U.S. immigration law, if you are convicted of drug crimes, you are both deportable and inadmissible.46

 Under the law, DUID often involves an illegal substance.
-And when it does, a conviction for DUID can subject someone to removal action.
+And when it does, a conviction for DUID can subject you to removal action.

 However, California and federal drug laws have different definitions of controlled substances.
-For highly technical reasons, this often means that someone convicted under California drug laws cannot successfully be deported, even if the substance is on the federal list.
+For highly technical reasons, this often means that when you are convicted under California drug laws, you cannot successfully be deported, even if the substance is on the federal list.
 (A federal drug conviction is different).

-However, an immigrant may still have to fight the issue in immigration court.
-So rather than fight DUID charges in criminal court and risk a conviction, immigrants may prefer to plead guilty or no contest to a crime with fewer immigration consequences.
+However, you may still have to fight the issue in immigration court.
+So rather than fight DUID charges in criminal court and risk a conviction, you may prefer to plead guilty or no contest to a lesser crime (such as “exhibition of speed”) with fewer immigration consequences.

-There may be adverse immigration consequences when someone drives under the influence with a child in the car.
+There may be adverse immigration consequences when you drive under the influence with a child in the car.
 DUI with a child in the vehicle can result in a conviction for “child endangerment” under Penal Code 273a.47

 As discussed above, convictions for driving under the influence do not normally lead to immigration consequences.
-This is true even if the immigrant gets hit with enhanced penalties under Vehicle Code 23572, DUI with a child under 14 in the car.48
+This is true even if you get hit with enhanced penalties under Vehicle Code 23572, DUI with a child under 14 in the car.48

 But sometimes the prosecutor charges PC 273a child endangerment instead of—or in addition to—those enhanced penalties.

 Unlike DUI, child endangerment charges can potentially be a CIMT.
-This is because one prong of the statute punishes someone who knowingly puts a child in danger.49
+This is because one prong of the statute punishes you if you knowingly put a child in danger.49

 Knowingly putting a child in danger is a ground for removal (deportation) under the Immigration and Nationality Act.50

-But there is another prong of PC 273a that punishes a defendant who places a child “in a situation where his or her person or health may be endangered” (emphasis added).51 This is negligent child endangerment, which is not grounds for deportation.52
+But there is another prong of PC 273a that punishes you for placing a child “in a situation where his or her person or health may be endangered” (emphasis added).51 This is negligent child endangerment, which is not grounds for deportation.52

 Most California immigration lawyers will argue that no charges under PC 273a should ever be grounds for deportation.
 But it is not safe to assume that an overworked immigration law judge will understand these highly technical arguments.